How to Configure Unattended Upgrades on Debian 12/11/10

 Mail

-This option specifies the email address where notifications should be sent.
-By default, notifications are not sent.
-To set a specific email address, add it as a string value, as shown in the example below:
+Use this option to designate the email address for receiving notifications.
+By default, the system doesn’t send out notifications.
+To assign a specific email address, input it as a string value, like in the example below:

 Unattended-Upgrade::Mail "example@mail.com";